 SoCalGas' exercised due diligence in the design, planning, and construction activities for this project to minimize or avoid costs when prudent to do so.
 As discussed above, the Project Team reviewed existing records, communicated with external stakeholders, and conducted a site walk to incorporate the site conditions in the project plan and design.
-The Project Team bundled this project with the Line 4000 Valve Enhancement Project - Desert View Road, Devore Station, and Powerline Road, to gain efficiencies in engineering, planning, and construction activities.
+The Project Team bundled this project with the Line 4000 Valve Enhancement Project - engineering, planning, and construction activities.